awsdocs/aws-sct-user-guide/doc_source/CHAP_BestPractices.md

 Find information on best practices and options for using the AWS Schema Conversion Tool \(AWS SCT\)\.

-## Configuring conversion performance and memory consumption options<a name="CHAP_BestPractices.Memory"></a>

-You can configure AWS SCT with different memory performance settings\.
-Increasing memory speeds up the performance of your conversion, but uses more memory resources on your desktop\.

-To set your memory management option, choose **Global settings** from the **Settings** menu, and choose **Performance and memory**\.
-For **Performance and memory management policy**, choose one of the following options:
-+ **Faster conversion, larger memory consumption** – This option optimizes for speed of the conversion, but might require more memory for the object reference cache\.
-+ **Slower conversion, lower memory consumption** – This option minimizes the amount of memory used, but results in a slower conversion\.
-Use this option if your desktop has a limited amount of memory\.
-+ **Balance speed and memory consumption** – This option optimizes a balance between memory use and conversion speed\.

-After you select an option, choose **Apply**, and then choose **OK**\.

 ## Configuring additional memory<a name="CHAP_BestPractices.JVM"></a>

-For converting large database schemas, such as a database with 3,500 stored procedures, you can configure the amount of memory available to the AWS Schema Conversion Tool\.
+To convert large database schemas, such as a database with 3,500 stored procedures, you can configure the amount of memory available to the AWS Schema Conversion Tool\.

 **To modify the amount of memory that AWS SCT consumes**